UW Race & Equity Initiative general update

 - Designed RFP for student-led, student-coordinated spring programming.

-- Expanded training program to serve up to 1,200 faculty and staff from January through May 2017.
-Topics include: foundations for equity, racial equity and structural transformation, and cross-cultural communications.
+- Extended training program to serve up to 1,200 faculty and staff from January through May 2017.
+Additional training programs are currently being designed for 2020-2021.

 - Partnered with Advancement on a custom designed training program.

 - Produced video to share UW equity values and provide resources to incoming students 2018.